Jigish13/website/README.md

 # Jigish Vyas - Personal Website

-This is my personal website, designed and implemented as part of [CS50W's Project 0](https://docs.cs50.net/web/2020/x/projects/0/project0.html) in April 2020.

 ## Description:

 It contains information about my educational background, my previous work experience, as well as my projects.
 It also contains the courses I had taken during my bachelors, and grade history for each subjects.
 Moreover, there is a contact page through which one can drop a mail which is yet to be developed to make its functionality work.